CameronCarlyon/AirbusHydraulicSystem/README.md

 - System Labels (1 & 2).

 # Conclusion
-This project provides a fundamental simulation of the Airbus A320 hydraulic system, both as a standalone web application and as an integration for Microsoft Flight Simulator 2020.
-It offers a representitive visual representation and interactive elements.
+This project provides a fundamental simulation of the Airbus A320 hydraulic system, implemented as both a standalone React web application and an integration for Microsoft Flight Simulator.
+The simulation offers an interactive representation of the aircraft's hydraulic systems, closely mirroring the real-world Electronic Centralized Aircraft Monitor (ECAM) display found in Airbus flightdecks.

+**Key features of this simulation include:**

+- Accurate visual representation of the three hydraulic channels (Green, Blue, and Yellow).
+- Real-time pressure calculations and display.
+- Interactive components such as pumps and fire valves.
+- Dynamic SVG graphics that respond to system state changes.
+- Lower ECAM display showing supplementary flight information (temperature, time, and weight).

+Both implementations of this project as a React web application and within the MSFS SDK leverage SVG for crisp, scalable graphics and employ modular, maintainable code structures.